By Lilly Price & Rachel Gass – 7/31/25

 What’s Driving the Price of Renewable Electricity Bills?

-Renewable energy is becoming increasingly cheaper to produce, often more so than fossil fuels.
-Yet with energy prices on the rise in our region, many consumers are left wondering why clean energy is usually still more expensive to consume than its polluting counterpart.
+Renewable energy is increasingly cheaper to produce, often cheaper than fossil fuels.
+Yet as energy prices rise in our region, many consumers are left wondering why clean electricity is still usually more expensive to buy than its polluting counterpart.

-Clean energy has the potential to be a much lower-cost energy to consume, because while fossil fuels have extraction and processing costs, “fuels” for renewables like wind and sunlight are free and ubiquitous.
-As a relatively new technology, the cost of building systems to harness clean energy is dropping quickly.
-It comes as no surprise, then, that in 2024, 91% of new large-scale renewable energy generation projects globally delivered cheaper energy than the cheapest new fossil fuel generators.
+Clean energy has the potential to be a much lower-cost source of electricity.
+Unlike fossil fuels, which require ongoing extraction and processing, the “fuels” for renewables such as wind and sunlight are free and ubiquitous.
+As a relatively new set of technologies, the cost of building systems to harness clean energy has also dropped rapidly.
+In 2024, 91% of new large-scale renewable energy generation projects worldwide delivered electricity at a lower cost than the cheapest new fossil fuel generators.

-Renewable energy storage costs, one of the biggest barriers to widespread adoption, have dropped by half since 2010.
-Consequently, clean energy capacity is currently on a growth curve: in 2014, just 53% of new electricity generation capacity came from wind, solar, or batteries.
-By 2025, that number reached 93%, according to the U.S. Energy Information Administration.
+Energy storage, long one of the biggest barriers to widespread adoption, has also become far more affordable.
+Storage costs have dropped by half since 2010.
+As a result, clean energy capacity is growing quickly.
+In 2014, 53% of new electricity generation capacity came from wind, solar, or batteries.
+By 2025, that figure had reached 93%, according to the U.S. Energy Information Administration.

 U.S. Energy Information Administration, Preliminary Monthly Electric Generator Inventory, December 2024